sxoham/Python-Chatbot/README.md

-# 🧠 AI Chatbot Desktop App
+# 🧠 Chatbot Desktop App

-This is a smart AI-powered chatbot built with Python and Tkinter that provides various utilities like weather updates, jokes, math solving, Wikipedia summaries, currency/unit conversion, reminders, and more.
+This is a smart Chatbot built with Python and Tkinter that provides various utilities like weather updates, jokes, math solving, Wikipedia summaries, currency/unit conversion, reminders, and more.
 It also supports voice output (TTS) and light/dark themes.

 ---